A good face covering is one that fits the curves of your face, covers your nose and mouth and can be worn for hours without having to fuss over it.

 Alcantara for a soft, washable head band with elastic loops that takes pressure off the ears if wearing for long periods and which does not entangle in your hair.

-Three options for holding it in place: elastic sewn in which keeps the mask very flush to your face and can be adjusted with a knot (more eco-friendly than a plastic toggle and just as effective); looped with elastic held in the sides of the mask and which can be adjusted and the knot concealed or looped with Wrappers Alcantara ear saver for avoiding any pressure on your ears.
+Three options for holding it in place: elastic sewn in which keeps the mask very flush to your face and can be adjusted with a knot (more eco-friendly than a plastic toggle and just as effective); looped with elastic held in the sides of the mask and which can be adjusted and the knot concealed or used with Wrappers Alcantara ear saver for avoiding any pressure on your ears.

 No one face mask will be perfect for everyone but Wrappers has the advantage of making its products to order, which means it can offer more options on the two most important aspects - fit and comfort - than mass produced masks.
 Orders take 3 - 5 days to process plus shipping time.